BiaPyX/BiaPy-doc/source/workflows/detection.rst

 * **F1**, is the harmonic mean of the precision and recall.
 More info `here <https://en.wikipedia.org/wiki/F-score>`__.

 The last three metrics, i.e. precision, recall and F1, use ``TEST.DET_TOLERANCE`` to determine when a point is considered as a true positive.
 In this process the test resolution is also taken into account.
-You can set different tolerances for each class, e.g. ``[10,15]``.

 Post-processing
 ***************